 Root-Cause Analysis (RCA)

-To summarize our findings, we conduct an RCA leveraging the MITRE ATT&CK V9 Matrix.
+To summarise our findings, we conduct an RCA leveraging the MITRE ATT&CK V9 Matrix.
 This helps us assess how effective Trend Micro Cloud One and Trend Micro Vision One are in detecting and responding to coinminer attacks.

 MITRE ATT&CK V9 Matrix –